Botcopy/docs/docs/README.md

 We send millions of messages per day for the world's best companies, and <div onclick='Botcopy.sendEvent("docs"); Botcopy.openWindow()' style="color: #4B60CC; cursor: pointer">&nbsp;we're here to help.</div></div>

-1. Serve the Documentation Locally
-To view your docs locally in development mode:

-`docsify serve docs`
-This will start a local server, at http://localhost:3000.